hsghori/CS-Notes/parallel_programming_notes.md

 intermediate key / value pairs.
 The reduce function takes an input key (from the map function) and a set of values for that key and merges them into some smaller solution space.
-- For example we can count the number of occurences of a word in a string using MapReduce
+- For example we can count the number of occurrences of a word in a string using MapReduce

 ```